Comparison4 min read

 Choose the Chevy Equinox EV if:

-- Range is a priority and budget is under $42,000 after credit
+• Range is a priority and budget is tight

-- You'd rather not deal with Electrify America's reliability variability
+• You'd rather not gamble on Electrify America reliability

-- You drive under 12,000 miles annually and the FWD range is sufficient
+• You drive under 12,000 miles a year and the FWD range is plenty

 Choose the VW ID.4 if:

-- You take frequent road trips and Electrify America coverage is solid on your routes
+• You road-trip often and EA coverage is solid on your routes

-- You prefer VW's interior build quality and seat comfort
+• You prefer VW's build quality and seat comfort

-- You're leasing — VW Financial's lease programs can be competitive when manufacturer support is active
+• You're leasing and VW Financial's support is active

 Verdict

-At their respective sticker prices, the Equinox EV delivers more range per dollar at every trim level.
-VW's charging perk and larger cargo hold are real advantages, but they don't close a $6,000 price gap for most buyers.
-The Equinox EV 1LT is the practical choice for the mainstream EV buyer.
-The ID.4 makes sense if you road trip frequently on Electrify America routes or need the cargo depth.
+At their respective stickers, the Equinox EV delivers more range per dollar at every trim.
+VW's charging perk and bigger cargo hold are real, but they don't close a $6,000 price gap for most buyers — and with the federal credit gone, the Equinox EV's lower price and GM's lease cash make it the easier value call.
+The Equinox EV 1LT is my practical pick for the mainstream EV buyer; the ID.4 makes sense if you road-trip on EA routes or need the cargo depth.

-For a broader EV comparison see Equinox EV vs Hyundai Ioniq 5 and the used EV buying guide if you're considering going second-owner.
+For more, see Equinox EV vs Hyundai Ioniq 5 and, if you're open to going second-owner, my used EV buying guide.

 From the Buying Guide